 Enter Username or Email to reset.

-Housing First was developed to serve individuals experiencing chronic homelessness, mental health issues, and addictions.
-Traditionally, these individuals live in a cycle of surviving on the street, being admitted to hospitals, shelters, or jails and then going back to the street.
+Housing First, established by Dr. Sam Tsemberis, is a model which roots permanent supportive housing as a foundation of recovery for individuals experiencing chronic homelessness, mental health conditions, and addictions.
+Traditionally, these individuals have lived in a cycle of surviving on the street, being admitted to hospitals, shelters, or jails and then going back to the street.
 The stress of surviving each day in this cycle puts a tremendous amount of pressure on the individual’s psychiatric and physical health.
 “Living in the street,” one client said, “It makes you crazy.”

-Step Up’s newest and now an award-winning community, the Kaufmann Apartments at Step Up on Colorado, opened in 2015, ending homelessness for 32 of Santa Monica’s most vulnerable neighbors.
-With two manager units, management & Life Skills offices, and community spaces for residents, Step Up’s newest community is located just 500 feet from Step Up on Fifth.
-The new Expo Line will give residents easy access to public transportation and the greater Los Angeles area.
+Step Up’s award-winning community, the Kaufmann Apartments at Step Up on Colorado, opened in 2015, ending homelessness for 32 of Santa Monica’s most vulnerable neighbors.

-Step Up on Vine opened March 25, 2013, and ended homelessness for 34 individuals experiencing mental health issues and living on the streets of Hollywood.
-With initial funding from the Los Angeles County Department of Mental Health and a private contribution by Aileen Getty, Step Up expanded its “housing first” permanent supportive home units outside of the Santa Monica area to Hollywood.
+Opened in 2013, with 34 units, with 7 of these units reserved for transitional age youth.
+With initial funding from the Los Angeles County Department of Mental Health and a private contribution by Aileen Getty, Step Up on Vine represents Step Up’s expansion of its “housing first” model outside of the Santa Monica area to Hollywood.